agawish/ADF-Faces-Cookbook/README.md

 - Chapter 7 content are added and ready to use.

-- Chapter 8 content will be available at 11 Jan 2014.
+- Chapter 8 content are added and ready to use.